Multilingual Website Guide 2026: Complete Implementation Strategy

 - Only 25% of e-commerce sites are multilingual

-- First-mover advantage in non-English markets
+- First-mover advantage in non-English markets is still real

 - Lower CPCs in non-English Google Ads campaigns